 A hybrid cloud solution can satisfy data privacy requirements, which may mandate on premises or private cloud residency for sensitive data, but can still exploit hyperscale public cloud resources for anonymized or not as sensitive data.

-Solutions that dynamically select underlying cloud capabilities based on cloud characteristics (security, locality, availability, services) for workload placement.
+Hybrid cloud solutions that dynamically select underlying capabilities based on cloud characteristics (security, locality, availability, services) for workload placement.

 Hybrid Cloud Solution Considerations

 Enterprises consider hybrid cloud solutions in order to exploit best of breed solutions, improve service availability, and take advantage of the scale of cloud infrastructure.
 The flexibility of workload dynamism, placement (private and public environments), and scale can be a game changer.
-All of these benefits don’t come without a cost, and deep consideration needs to be made regarding the aspects of hybrid cloud solutions:
+All of these benefits don’t come without a cost to hybrid cloud management, and deep consideration needs to be made regarding the aspects of hybrid cloud solutions:

-- Fault tolerance: If your business doesn’t already host applications on cloud platforms, consideration needs to be given on how to adapt current workloads to the cloud.
-You may (probably will) need to modify current applications to tolerate the more volatile and dynamic nature of the cloud, including the ability to automatically recover from failure, and scale to take advantage of the flexible infrastructure model the cloud provides.
+- Fault tolerance: If your business doesn’t already host applications on cloud platforms, consideration needs to be given to how to adapt current workloads to the cloud.
+You may (probably will) need to modify existing current applications or hybrid cloud tools to tolerate the more volatile and dynamic nature of the cloud.
+This includes the ability to automatically recover from failure, and scale to take advantage of the flexible cloud infrastructure automation model the cloud provides.